huyho09/openai-json/README.md

 This approach allows the chatbot to grow and adapt based on user input, enriching the dataset and improving the chatbot’s responses over time.
 The backend system will ensure that all updates to the `data.json` file are properly stored and can be referenced in future interactions, creating a personalized and continuously improving chatbot experience.

+### Updates:
+- Rework using Python OpenAI
+- Using `gpt-3.5-turbo` instead of `davinci` to get more data responses

 ### To Do
 - Restructure **json.data** to get the lastest update or random select the answer for one question.
 - Implement Edit button to edit the response instead of using the popup.
 - Implement [t5-base-e2e-qg](https://huggingface.co/valhalla/t5-base-e2e-qg).
-- Rework back-end using Python openAI framework
+- ~~Rework back-end using Python openAI framework~~

 ### Issues and Bugs:
 - Website reload when chatbot responses